How to Make a Training Video Right in PowerPoint

 5. Once you’ve inserted a script, hit the Record Video button on the editor’s toolbar.

-6. In the open recording panel, mark Process current slide only to record video for the selected slide.
+- In the open video recording panel, mark Process current slide only to record video for the selected slide.
 The slide duration will automatically adjust to the video if the latter is longer.

 Note: You don’t have to record a perfect narration at once, as you will be able to polish it with the built-in audio and video editor.
 For example, if you make a pronunciation mistake, simply repeat the phrase and then delete the unnecessary fragment of the video.

-If you already have a training video that you want to combine with your slides, you can import it by clicking on the Video button.
+If you already have a training video that you want to combine with your slides, you can import a video file by clicking on the Video button.

 In the Import Video window, you can choose where to insert the video and adjust the slide duration.